Chris Taylor Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.50).
+- The Rockies' 5.47 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies give up the third-most home runs in baseball (164 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (165 total, 1.4 per game).

-- Blach (1-1) takes the mound for the Rockies in his fourth start of the season.
-He's put together a 4.85 ERA in 26 2/3 innings pitched, with 11 strikeouts.
+- Gomber (9-8) is going for his 10th win when he gets the starting nod for the Rockies in his 24th start of the season.
+He's put together a 5.40 ERA in 120 2/3 innings pitched, with 79 strikeouts.

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the left-hander tossed 4 2/3 innings, surrendering four earned runs while allowing eight hits.
+- The left-hander's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six scoreless innings while giving up six hits.

-- The 32-year-old has an ERA of 4.85, with 3.8 strikeouts per nine innings, in 10 games this season.
-Opponents have a .343 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.